eddygarcas/gotsurfapi/README.md

 irb(main):004:0> JsonWebToken.encode({sub:1})
 => "eyJhbGcisdfgsdJIUzI1NiJ9.eyJzdWIiOjEsdfsdsdszNjAxOTAzOH0.LwcpJ-3XW_pxocfdgfgdfg8oio7Kl0wuD3SYa60xcM"
 ```
-Use this generated token on your Bot application to make the call towards the service.
+Use this token on your Bot application to make the call towards the service, it will expire on a year.

 ## Built With